4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

 • About You

-UK natwest retirement interest only mortgage rates 2023
+UK natwest retirement interest- only mortgage rates 2023

-Natwest Lifetime Mortgage vs NatWest retirement interest-only mortgage
+NatWest Lifetime Mortgage vs NatWest retirement interest-only mortgage

 What is a Rio mortgage?

-A retirement interest-only (Rio) mortgage is a type of equity release product that enables homeowners over the age of 55 to access a portion of their home’s value without having to make monthly mortgage payments.
-This type of product allows customers greater access to their capital, enabling them to use it for specific purposes such as home improvements, consolidating debt, paying for long-term care or maintaining a comfortable lifestyle in retirement.
-With Rio mortgages, no monthly repayments are required, but it is essential to remember that interest will be charged at a fixed rate and can added back onto the amount borrowed.
+This type of product provides customers with greater access to their capital, enabling them to use it for specific purposes, such as home improvements, debt consolidation, long-term care expenses, or maintaining a comfortable lifestyle in retirement.
+With Rio mortgages, no monthly repayments are required, but it is essential to remember that interest will be charged at a fixed rate and will be added to the amount borrowed.

 What is the average interest rate for a Rio mortgage?

-Yes, a Rio mortgage is a type of equity release product.
-Equity release allows homeowners over the age of 55 to access some of the value of their home without having to make monthly mortgage payments.
-With a Rio mortgage, you are able to unlock some of your home’s value and use it for specific purposes such as home improvements, consolidating debt, paying for long-term care or maintaining a comfortable lifestyle in retirement.
+With a Rio mortgage, you can unlock some of your home’s value and use it for specific purposes, such as home improvements, debt consolidation, long-term care, or maintaining a comfortable lifestyle in retirement.
 While no monthly repayments are required with a Rio mortgage, interest will continue to be charged until the loan is repaid in full.

 Is a Rio a lifetime mortgage?